 Moderate GI: Ready-made lentil or split pea soup

 High GI: N/A

-Alongside low glycemic index foods choose:
+Alongside low glycemic index foods, you can also consider:

-Regular exercise is always a positive aspect of maintaining good health.
-However, if you frequently experience hypoglycemia then you may need to adjust your diet slightly depending on your exercise regime.
+Exercise is always a good thing, so a broad answer to that question is yes, it can help.
+However, it's important to remember that if you frequently experience hypoglycemia, you may need to adjust your diet slightly depending on your exercise regime.